PhonologicalCorpusTools/SLP-AA-old-/docs/source/predefined_handshapes.rst

 1. Selecting a predefined handshape
 `````````````````
-To select a predefined handshape...
+To select a predefined handshape click on the hand icon on the top left menu bar.
+The predefined handshapes are organized vertically by base handshape and
+horizontally by modification type.
+For example, if you are searching for 'clawed-F', you can find the 'F' row and the 'clawed' column.

 .. _fill_slot: